-SCHOOL OF ENGINEERING AND COMPUTER SCIENCE High Performance Distributed Computing - Course Outline NWEN 406: 2011 Trimester 2 This document sets out the workload and assessment requirements for NWEN 406.
+Distributed Computing in Grids and Clouds - Course Outline NWEN 406: 2013 Trimester 2

+This document sets out the workload and assessment requirements for NWEN 406.
 It also provides contact information for staff involved in the course.
+If the contents of this document are altered during the course, you will be advised of the change by an announcement in lectures and/or on the course web site.
+A printed copy of this document is held in the School Office.

+Introduction

-If the contents of this document are altered during the course, you will be advised of the change by an announcement on the course web site.
-School of Engineering and Computer Science The School office is located on level three of the Cotton Building (Cotton 358).
-People The course organiser for NWEN 406 is Kris Bubendorfer.
-My contact details are: - Cotton 335 - +64 4 463 6484 - kris@ecs.vuw.ac.nz Introduction This course focuses on the principles, techniques and infrastructure needed to support computation in which elements of that computation experience distribution over a set of computing resources.
-The course will include detailed examination of current approaches such as grids, clouds, and service oriented computing.
-This is a research-oriented reading course, as such students will need to be self directed, and the project work will be largely self selected.
-Objectives High Performance Distributed Computing is part of the Engineering program at Victoria University of Wellington.
+This course focuses on the principles, techniques and infrastructure needed to support computation in which elements of that computation experience distribution over a set of computing resources.
+The course will include detailed study of current approaches such as grids, clouds, and service oriented computing.
+This is a research-oriented reading course, as such students will need to be self directed and prepared to present seminars in class.
+The course is internally assessed and as such will have no final exam.
+The project work will be largely self selected, and involve a tech-fair at the end of the course during the exam period in place of a formal exam.

+Objectives

+Distributed Computing in Grids and Clouds is part of the Engineering program at Victoria University of Wellington.
 BE graduates are expected to exhbit a number of graduate attributes at the completion of the program.
 This course contributes to the graduate attributes (GA) as indicated below.
 A full table of these attributes is available at Graduate Attributes.

-By the end of the course, students should be able to explain (GA 3(a) & 3(b)): - 1.
-What a large scale distributed computing system is, what it does, and how it is designed and constructed, - 2. eScience, how large scale distributed systems are leveraged to enable science in a range of fields, - 3. alternative management paradigms for large scale distributed systems, - 4. alternative programming models for large scale distributed systems, - 5. basic mechanisms for protection and system security.
+By the end of Distributed Computing in Grids and Clouds students should be able to explain (GA 3(a) & 3(b)):

+- 1. What a large scale distributed computing system is, what it does, and how it is designed and constructed, - 2. eScience, how large scale distributed systems are leveraged to enable science in a range of fields, - 3. alternative management paradigms for large scale distributed systems, - 4. alternative programming models for large scale distributed systems, - 5. basic mechanisms for protection and system security.

-The programming project has been selected to emphasise these important high performance distributed systems concepts, resulting in: - 1. experience in writing distributed code in a production Grid (GA 3(d) & 3(e) 3(f)), - 2. an appreciation of design in the selection of parallel algorithms (GA 3(b) & 3(c)), - 3. an appreciation of the user experience (critical in eScience) (GA 2(b) - 4. familiarity with UNIX/Linux; C or Java programming, Grid APIs (GA 3(f)).
-In addition to these objectives and graduate outcomes, the seminars and project presentations fulfill GA $\underline{2(b)}$ and the essays directly address GA $\underline{3(d)}$.
-Lectures NWEN 406 will be taught as a reading course, and as such will not have formal lectures.
-We will utilise a combination of individual and small group meetings.
-Students will present seminars as described in the schedule.
+The programming projects have been selected to emphasise these important high performance distributed systems concepts, resulting in:

+- 1. experience in writing distributed code in a production Grid (GA 3(d) & 3(e) 3(f)), - 2. an appreciation of design in the selection of parallel algorithms (GA 3(b) & 3(c)), - 3. an appreciation of the user experience (critical in eScience) (GA 2(b) - 4. familiarity with UNIX/Linux; C or Java programming, Grid APIs (GA 3(f)).

+In addition to these objectives and graduate outcomes, the seminars and project presentations fulfill GA 2(b) and the essays directly address GA 3(d).